 Fresh out of school, I started my career immersing myself in community-focused design with a boutique agency.
 I had the opportunity to facilitate youth-engagement workshops with the East Scarborough Storefront—an adaptive re-use community hub designed in part by the neighbourhood residents and kids.

 Seeing the impact of participatory design cemented my foundational beliefs in human-centered design.

-I let curiosity lead my growth, and found a love for instiling elements of discovery into my design work.
+I found a joy for instiling elements of discovery in my work, and rewarding curiosity through design.

 I love that digital has a unique ability to prompt diverse and dynamic experiences in our day-to-day lives, especially when integrated into the built world.
 I pursued a Masters in Digital Media, focusing my work on human-computer interaction, kid-centered design, and multisensory experiences.
 I started to use a lens of storytelling—studying how narratives can impact the process and products of design as a universal language.
 Naturally, this landed me into the world of theme parks.